 This week, we will be focussing on separate parts of the body rather than on any particular asana type.
 So, today’s class will be more dynamic and diverse, featuring a wide variety of poses.
-Our main aim is to improve our shoulder and hip mobility and work on our grounding and stability.
+Our main aim is to increase our shoulder and hip mobility and work on our grounding and stability.

 To deepen our sense of grounding, we will then go on to do some standing balances, like Vrksasana, Utthita Hasta Padangusthasana, and Ardha Chandrasana.
 Once more, we will be using wall support to enhance our sense of stability.

 Before finishing off with some more inversions, we will sit down for a series of seated twists.
-These are extremely useful in improving our sense of grounding and stability while also allowing us to decompress and lengthen our spine.
+These are extremely useful for improving our sense of grounding and stability while also allowing us to decompress and lengthen our spine.